shadowlack/shadowlack-core-book/species/aquabat.md

 To prevent inbreeding, Aquabats seek mates outside of the pack.
 Young Aquabats will sometimes leave their birth pack to join a mate in theirs, but the more common scenario is for two young Aquabats to meet, mate, and then move on, with the female of the encounter raising the young.
 A few Aquabats are monogamous, and more likely to switch packs, while most are polyamorous.

 ### Health

+> Aquabats start with bonuses to Athletics and Notice.
+{.is-success}

 ### Diet